 The WOW Twirler is an athlete which displays extraordinary sportsmanship during our competitions.
-Congratulations to Baylee Pine (2012), Jenna Arlie (2013), Jacey Callahan (2014), Kira O’Grady (2015), and Faith Bellinger (2106) who have been deserving recipients.
+Congratulations to Baylee Pine (2012), Jenna Arlie (2013), Jacey Callahan (2014), Kira O’Grady (2015), Faith Bellinger (2106) and Thea Seely (2017) who have been deserving recipients.
 Anyone can submit nominations each competition in the WOW Twirler box located at the membership table if you see any act of kindness or sportsmanship.
 The Board looks forward to reading all the wonderful entries and the WOW Twirler will be announced during the State competition.

 PHMC Theme and Essay Questions:

 The Patsy Hamilton Memorial Competition (PHMC) is an annual baton twirling competition dedicated to the memory of Patsy.
 Patsy loved to write and had just renewed that love by taking some writing classes, just prior to her untimely passing at a baton competition.
 Thus the reasons for our essay contest each year in her honor.
 Patsy’s husband Bud, and daughters Cindy and Lori look forward to judging the essays each year.
 It is important to all members of the council to keep her memory alive.
 Here is a quote by Cindy, Patsy’s daughter, “Over the years it’s been wonderful to read the thoughts of competitors, ranging in age from about 5 to 17, on what life lessons the sport of baton twirling teaches.
 Mom was also a writer and she would be delighted about the nature of this legacy!”
-The theme for 2017 PHMC is a topic inspired by Patsy, a book theme.
-The question for the essay is:
+The theme for 2018 PHMC College Twirling.

 High School Seniors – Scholarship Program:

 We value your input, and appreciate the responses we received throughout the season.
-Please feel free to contact any one of the Board Members with questions, concerns, or ideas for improvement.
+Please feel free to contact with any one of the Board Members with questions, concerns, or ideas for improvement.
 We look forward to receiving continued feedback from all of you throughout this season.